Using Server-Sent-Events (SSE) in .NET

 });

-// Listen to the message event, triggered when a message is received
+// Listen for the message event, which triggers when a message is received

 sse.addEventListener('message', function (e) {